bfauber71/MyParkingMgr/replit.md

 ### Feature Specifications

 -   **License Status Display:** Dynamic "TRIAL" or "EXPIRED" badges in the app header based on license status.
--   **Deployment Packaging System:** Automated scripts (`build-deployment.sh`, `build-registration.sh`) for creating customer distribution and registration packages, ensuring separation of license management files for security.
+-   **Deployment Packaging System:** Automated scripts for creating customer distribution and registration packages, ensuring separation of license management files for security.
 -   **Navigation Consolidation:** Main navigation consolidated to 3 tabs (Vehicles, Properties, Settings), with Settings having 4 sub-tabs for improved organization and mobile responsiveness.
 -   **Violation Search:** Reorganized form with date range validation and improved styling.
 -   **MySQL Database Setup:** Automated MySQL server workflow in development environment, with a default admin user and pre-assigned properties.
--   **User Management:** Fixed user management with correct includes, standardized UI elements, and functional permission presets.
+-   **User Management:** Functional user management with correct includes, standardized UI elements, and permission presets.
 -   **User Property Assignment:** Admins can assign specific properties to users, enforcing data visibility based on assignments.
 -   **Property-Specific Ticket Text:** Custom text field for properties to display on violation tickets.
 -   **Black & White Ticket Design:** Optimized ticket designs for thermal printers by converting colors to black and white with enhanced borders and text.
 -   **Accessibility:** Improved contrast on text and elements for better readability.
+-   **Duplicate Vehicle Detection:** Functionality to find and display duplicate vehicles based on tag/plate number, with options to edit or delete duplicates.

 ### System Design Choices